Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Preliminaries

-Here $\K$ is regarded as a lower curvature bound and $N$ is a dimension parameter.
-The \emph{$N$-Bakry-\'Emery curvature} $\K_{G,\sigma,x}(N)$ of $x$ is defined to be the largest $K$ satisfying the above inequality.
-We call the function $\K_{G,\sigma,x}: (0,\infty]\to \mathbb{R}$ the \emph{Bakry-\'Emery curvature function} at $x$. \end{definition} When $N=\infty$, the above curvature dimension inequality becomes
+holds.
+Here, $\K$ serves as a lower curvature bound and $N$ plays the role of a dimension parameter.
+The \emph{$N$-Bakry--\'Emery curvature} of $x$, denoted $\K_{G,\sigma,x}(N)$, is defined as the supremum of all $\K$ values for which the above inequality holds.
+The mapping